the full story

 I believe adventure is found in the “everyday” and can happen anywhere.
 To me, it’s when we take an experience and elevate it with the intent to learn through the act of doing.
 I am guided by the principle that people grow through the experience of adventure, no matter what that adventure looks like to that person.
 For some, that's climbing the Cascades.
 For others, it's braving the school hallways during passing period.

-Building from my foundation of exposure-based cognitive behavioral therapy, I use creative ways following evidence-based models to broaden therapeutic services to clients who would benefit beyond talk therapy.
+Building from my foundation of third wave cognitive behavioral therapies, I use creative ways following evidence-based models to broaden therapeutic services to clients who would benefit beyond talk therapy.
 I see the value of bringing ideas to the real world, having watched clients conquer challenges after once saying “I could never do that.”
 As a result of practical application, we are no longer trying to convince our brains we can do it; we have our actions as evidence of that!
 We are allowing our bodies to learn (think muscle memory) so that we are better able to integrate the brain-based learning done through talk therapy.

 Master of Social Work, University of Washington, Seattle WA June 2016